 Abstention: They must refrain from acting or influencing decision-making that could affect the persons or entities with which there is a conflict and from accessing Confidential Information affecting such a conflict.

-Communication: Subject Persons must inform the Company's Manager of Legal Advising of any possible conflicts of interest in which they may find themselves.
+Communication: Subject Persons must inform the Company's Internal Audit and Compliance Manager of any possible conflicts of interest in which they may find themselves.